 Farm management

 Birds maintained at the institutional farm were reared under intensive management.
-Chicks were brooded using standard temperature schedules and vaccinated according to recommended poultry health protocols.
+Chicks were brooded according to standard temperature schedules and vaccinated in accordance with recommended poultry health protocols.
 Feed and water were provided ad libitum.
 A phase feeding program was followed:

 Starter diet: 0–6 weeks